Mathmagicians/kumori/README.md

 You make generate new token for deployment here: <https://jwt.io/#debugger-io>

 ## Tests
-    make test // It is required for the test to run that an environment is running (dev or prod) and fixture data hase been loaded.
+    make test // It is required for the test to run that an environment is running (dev or prod) and fixture data has been loaded.

 ### JMeter